rhmaxdotorg/pulsechain-validator/README.md

 Look at your deposit JSON file to get the list of your validator(s) public keys, then check https://beacon.v4.testnet.pulsechain.com/validator/ + your validator's public key which each one that you want to check the stats on.

 For example this validator's stats: https://beacon.v4.testnet.pulsechain.com/validator/8001503cd43190b01aaa444d966a41ddb95c140e4910bb00ad638a4c020bc3a070612f318e3372109f33e40e7c268b0b

+* What if my validator stops working?

+Did your server's IP address change?
+If so, update lighthouse beacon service file @ /etc/systemd/system/lighthouse-beacon.service.

+Did your network/firewall role change?
+Make sure the required client ports are accessible.

+What is your status on the beacon explorer?
+Active, Pending, Exited or something else?
+If not active, it may be a client issue which you can debug with the steps discussed in the Debugging section.

+Are your clients fully synced?
+They must be synced, talking to each other and talking to the network for the validator to work properly.

 * Where can I find additional help on PulseChain dev stuff and being a validator?